hernanponcedeleon/Dat3M/README.md

 - arm

 The optional -cat,-scat,-tcat options specify the paths to the CAT files.
 When they are not provided, the memory model is extracted from the compilation options \<source> and \<target>.

+Other optional arguments include:
+- -relax: uses the relax encodnig for recursive relations,
+- -unroll: unrollifng bound for the BMC.

 The .pts format
 ======